chinmaiyee/html-css-and-javascript-building-the-web-4479542/README.md

 declaration- tells you what all styling you need to do

 Casacding - inline style over writes default, right rule to pick. change in html presides all

+border radius is to curve the jar walls

+ht and width in terms of %- for different dimensions and resolutions

+z index determines stack order.Higher z index stacked above lower z index

+border radius to gove curvature to element: rem -> root em -> to give scaling wrt dimensions

+its.class:hover{}